ibm-cloud-docs/openwhisk/services.md

    In this example, the credentials for the Cloudant service, along with any other credentials for other service types belong to a parameter named `__bx_creds`.
 The action code can access the necessary information by getting the `__bx_creds` parameter.

-   For example in `nodejs`, you can use the following code to get the apikey for the Cloudant service in the previous sample.
+   For example, in `nodejs`, you can use the following code to get the apikey for the Cloudant service in the previous sample.

    ```
    function main(params) {